ab51105/Test02/results/index.md

 ## Overview
 The project is related to
-* Examine the task of scene recognition with tiny images and nearest neighbor classification
+* Two different classification techniques: tiny images and bags of SIFT features
-* Bags of quantized local features and linear classifiers learned by support vector machines
+* Two different image representations: nearest neighbor and linear SVM

-## Implementation
+## Procedure
-In this homework, in order to do image recognition, we will need to implement `Image representation` first, and then we can use it to get features from test data and train data.
-With the information above, we further implement `Classifier` to classify different scenes.
-After these two part are finished, we can recognize the category of images.
+In order to do scene recognition, we need to implement `Image representation`, and then we can use it to get features from training and testing data.
+We further implement `Classifier` to classify different scenes.
+Then we can recognize the category of images.
-### 1. Image representations
+### A. Image representations
-In this part, we will implement two different image representation methods.
-The easy one is `tiny image`, and the other is more accurate one - `bags of SIFT`.
+We implement two different image representation methods.
+The first one is `tiny image`, and the other is a more powerful one - `bags of SIFT`.

 #### tiny images
-I resize input images to 16 * 16 numpy array, reshape it to size 1 * 256 numpy array, and normalize it.
-After the procedure above, we can get the features of input images.
-Obviously, just resizing the image to smaller one as our features is a rough method.
-Because we don't get its representative features.
-So the accuracy wouldn't be too high as we predict.
+We know that input image is 16 * 16 numpy array and we need to reshape it to size 1 * 256 numpy array then normalize it.
+However, only resizing the image to smaller one as our features is a bad method.
+Because we don't extract its representative features well.
+Thus, we cannot get high prediction accuracy by this method.
 ```
 def get_tiny_images(image_paths):